 I got my Thinkpad E480 thinking it'd be reasonably hardwearing but the usb-c charging port almost immediately failed.
 Got it repaired a few times but as the port is soldered to the motherboard it's gone for good this time.
 Is there a model I could buy new where the port is NOT soldered to the motherboard (even better if it's not usb-c).
 Otherwise, welcoming

-View all evidence snippets (11)
+View all retained evidence snippets (26)

 Budget Travel 2-in-1, in Canada Hi all, I've been looking for cheap 2-in-1 as a travel alternative to my hefty main laptop.
 Work mostly: coding, writing, note taking, and presentation sketches plus some movies.
 Windows 11 preferred.
 Here in Canada, I've found a refurbished laptop from Microcad online that might fit the bill: ThinkPad X390 Yoga (Fair refurbished condition) 13.3" Intel i7-8665U 16 GB DDR4 256 GB SSD Windows 11 Pro 64-bit Before any shipping/tax, it's at $335.
 Seems like a good deal and